 Zacuscă

-Roasted red pepper, charred eggplant, slow-cooked onion, and tomato simmered down with sunflower oil and bay until almost spread-thick, then jarred and shelf-stored for the winter — each household making 20-30 jars in October.
+Roasted red pepper, charred eggplant, slow-cooked onion, and tomato simmered down with sunflower oil, bay, and peppercorns until almost spread-thick, then jarred hot and shelf-stored for the winter — each household making 20-30 jars in October.
 Eaten cold on bread for breakfast or a snack; brought out as a starter for any meal year-round.

-Zacuscă is the autumn-preserve tradition that defines rural Romanian household self-sufficiency.
-The word likely derives from Slavic 'zakuska' (snack/appetizer).
-Each Romanian region has variations: Moldavian adds mushrooms and beans, Banat adds hot pepper, Oltenian uses sour cherries.
-October is zacuscă-month: families gather to char peppers over outdoor wood fires, peel them in assembly lines, and cook the mixture in cauldrons over outdoor cauldrons for hours.
+Zacuscă is the autumn-preserve tradition that defines rural Romanian household self-sufficiency, taking shape in the countryside by the 18th-19th century as a way to put up the late-summer glut of eggplant and peppers for winter.
+The word derives from the Russian/Slavic 'zakuska' (snack/appetizer), and the spread is shared across the Balkans.
+Each Romanian region has variations: Moldavia adds mushrooms or white beans, Banat adds hot pepper.
+October is zacuscă-month: families gather to char peppers over outdoor wood fires, peel them in assembly lines, and cook the mixture in cauldrons for hours.
 Jars are gifted, traded, and judged.

 Knife spreads a deep rust-red paste with little orange flecks of pepper and almost-black flecks of eggplant.
 Smells of smoke first (the charring leaves a smoky perfume), then sweet pepper, then tomato.
 Cold from the jar onto warm bread is the canonical eating — the slight chill makes the texture firm and the flavors precise.
 Best with thick-sliced rye, a slice of telemea, and a glass of cold pilsner.

 Direct-flame charring is essential — it caramelizes the pepper's sugars while burning the bitter compounds in the skin, leaving the flesh sweeter than oven-roasting can achieve.
-The steam-bag step uses the trapped moisture to lift the skin from the flesh, making peeling possible.
-Long simmer reduces water content sufficient for shelf-stable preservation when sealed hot; oil layer on top further seals against oxygen.
+Resting the hot peppers covered uses the trapped steam to lift the skin from the flesh, making peeling possible.
+Long simmer reduces water content sufficient for shelf-stable preservation when sealed hot; the oil layer on top further seals against oxygen.
 Properly made zacuscă keeps 12+ months in cold storage.

 Variations

-Moldavian zacuscă cu ciuperci adds 500 g sautéed mushrooms.
-Banat zacuscă adds 3-4 hot chili peppers and is spicier.
-Olt zacuscă uses sour cherries instead of tomato — a regional curiosity.
+Moldavian zacuscă cu ciuperci adds sauteed mushrooms; a bean version swaps some of the eggplant for cooked white beans.
+Banat zacuscă adds hot chili peppers and is spicier.
+Coastal regions make a fish version.
 Modern shortcut versions skip charring (use jarred roasted peppers); purists call this fake zacuscă.

 On the Palate